andmoredev/andmoredev/content/blog/log-buffering.md

 title = "Log buffering with Lambda Powertools" date = 2025-03-18T00:00:00-00:00 draft = false
-description = ""
-tags = ["AWS", "Serverless", "Lambda", "Powertools"] [[images]] src = "img/log-buffering/title.jpg" alt = ""
-  stretch = "stretchH"
+description = "Let's understand what log buffering is is, how it's configure in your Lambda Functions and see real results in CloudWatch by trying different configurations options." tags = ["AWS", "Serverless", "Lambda", "Powertools"] [[images]] src = "img/log-buffering/title.jpg" alt = "Title image with Andres pointing to text that says Log Buffers with Powertools for AWS Lambda" stretch = "stretchH"
 +++

-The Lambda Powertools team released a new feature allowing your functions to buffer logs.
+The Lambda Powertools team released a new feature that allows your Lambda functions to buffer logs.
 That sounded cool, but I didn't understand how it would work or how logs would show in CloudWatch.
 I decided to try it out and provide a visual example of how it looks with different configuration options.

 ### What is log buffering?
 This is what the Lambda Powertools documentation says: